OSGeo/gdal/doc/source/development/rfc/rfc97_feature_and_fielddefn_sealing.rst

     OGRFieldDefn oRenamedField("new_name", poLayer->GetLayerDefn()->GetFieldDefn(iFieldIdx)->GetType());
     poLayer->AlterFieldDefn(iFieldIdx, &oRenamedField, ALTER_NAME_FLAG);

-For other operations, such as calling :cpp:func:`OGRFieldDefn::AddFieldDefn()` or :cpp:func:`OGRFieldDefn::DeleteFieldDefn()` on an instance of OGRLayer::GetLayerDefn(), crashes could potentially occur in drivers that are not ready to see the number of fields to change behind their back.
+For other operations, such as calling :cpp:func:`OGRLayerDefn::AddFieldDefn()` or :cpp:func:`OGRLayerDefn::DeleteFieldDefn()` on an instance of OGRLayer::GetLayerDefn(), crashes could potentially occur in drivers that are not ready to see the number of fields to change behind their back.
 The correct way of adding or deleting fields to a layer is to use :cpp:func:`OGRLayer::CreateField()` or